I want to be upfront with you…

 New!
 Do let me know…

-How to forget someone
+7 steps to help you forget someone

 Step 1.
 Start focusing on yourself

-Have you been focusing too much on your ex-partner or spouse since the break up?
+Have you been focusing too much on your ex-partner or spouse since the breakup?
 Or have you been focusing too much on yourself, turned inwards and stopped seeing people?